 HERITAGE HIGHLIGHTS: Oh, the mystery!
 Why was it built?

 Silbury Hill is the largest human-built mound in Europe.
-In sheer volume of material it rivals the Great Pyramids of Egypt.
-It has been estimated that it would have taken a team of 500 men about 15 years to complete Silbury Hill, and then only if they were working continually.
+In sheer volume of material, it rivals the Great Pyramids of Egypt.
+It has been estimated that it would have taken a team of 500 men about 15 years to complete Silbury Hill, and then only if they were working continuously.

 Yet unlike the Great Pyramids, we have no clear idea of the purpose for which Silbury Hill was built.
 It was assumed by many early investigators that the hill is a massive burial mound, a monument to the colossal ego of some long-dead Neolithic chieftain.

 It seems a fair assumption, yet no grave has ever been found at Silbury.
 Channels have been cut into the hill on several occasions, but nothing resembling a tomb has been found - indeed no human remains of any kind have been discovered at Silbury.